Descent of nearby cycle formula for Newton non-degenerate functions

-Recall that $A(\si)$ is the smallest affine space containing $\si$, see Convention at the end of the introduction.
-We can identify $x^{\nu_{\si}}$ with a coordinate of the line bundle, see also a remark after (2.2.2).
-This kind of argument seems to be needed to relate motivic nearby fibers of Denef and Loeser to certain constructions in some papers quoted by \cite{Sta} as relevant results. \msn {\bf Remark~2.1}\,(vii) For a holomorphic function $g$ on a complex manifold $Y$ with $Y_0:=g^{-1}(0)$ a divisor with simple normal crossings, it is well-known that there is a {\it normal\1} analytic space $\Y_0$ over $Y_0$ such that the motivic nearby fiber is given up to multiplication by a power of $1\mi\Lb$ by its restriction over each stratum of the stratification associated with the normal crossing divisor.
-This is obtained by taking the normalization of the base change of $g:Y\to\C$ by a ramified covering $\C\ni\ttt\mapsto t=\ttt\1^m\in\C$ for a sufficiently divisible positive integer $m$ (more precisely, $m$ is divisible by the multiplicity of any irreducible component of $Y_0$), see, for instance, an argument before \cite[Lemma 5.3]{Loo} and also \cite{St2}.
-Note that $\Y_0$ is {\it algebraic\1} if $Y$, $g$ are. \sk It does not seem trivial to show that the above motivic nearby fiber is isomorphic to the one constructed in (2.2) below (since the normalization is involved).
+\nin Recall that $A(\si)$ is the smallest affine space containing $\si$, see Convention at the end of the introduction.
+We can identify $x^{\nu_{\si}}$ with a coordinate of the line bundle, see also a remark after (2.2.2{2.2.2}).
+This kind of argument seems to be needed to relate motivic nearby fibers of Denef and Loeser to certain constructions in some papers quoted by \cite{Sta} as relevant results. \htt{R2.1g}{}\msn {\bf Remark\,\,2.1g.} For a holomorphic function $g$ on a complex manifold $Y$ with $Y_0:=g^{-1}(0)$ a divisor with simple normal crossings, it is well known that there is a {\it normal\1} analytic space $\Y_0$ over $Y_0$ such that the motivic nearby fiber is given up to multiplication by a power of $1\mi\Lb$ by its restriction over each stratum of the stratification associated with the normal crossing divisor.
+This is obtained by taking the normalization of the base change of $g:Y\to\C$ by a ramified covering $\C\ni\ttt\mapsto t=\ttt\1^m\in\C$ for a sufficiently divisible positive integer $m$ (more precisely, $m$ is divisible by the multiplicity of any irreducible component of $Y_0$), see, for instance, an argument before \cite[Lemma 5.3]{Loo} and also \cite{St1}.
+Note that $\Y_0$ is {\it algebraic\1} if $Y$, $g$ are. \sk It does not seem trivial to show that the above motivic nearby fiber is isomorphic to the one constructed in 2.2{2.2} below (since the normalization is involved).
 At the level of nearby cycle sheaves, however, it is rather easy to show the isomorphism, since the universal covering of $\C^*$ (used for the definition of nearby cycles sheaves) factors through the above finite morphism (restricted over $\C^*$).
-In our case, we can then verify the isomorphism at the level of finite unramified covering space over each $\X_{\si}^{\circ}$ by applying Remark~(2.1)\,(viii) as well as Remarks~(2.2)\,(i) and (iv) below (using also the faithfulness of the permutation representation of the symmetric group associated with a finite unramified covering).
-Note that $T_s$ can be identified with the action of a generator of the cyclic covering transformation group, and the local monodromy around a divisor at infinity is a power of it by Remark~(2.2)\,(iv) below. \sk The variety in (2.1.5) may be normal.
-However, it is {\it not} defined over $\X_0^{\rm ex}\cap\X_0^{\rm pr}$, and we need an argument as in Remark~(2.2)\,(ii) below. \msn {\bf Remark~2.1}\,(viii) Unramified finite covering spaces of smooth (or more generally, normal) complex algebraic varieties can be determined uniquely by their underlying topological (or equivalently, analytic) spaces.
+In our case, we can then verify the isomorphism at the level of finite unramified covering space over each $\X_{\si}^{\circ}$ by applying Remark\,\,R2.1h{2.1h} as well as Remarks\,\,R2.2a{2.2a}--R2.2b{b} below (using also the faithfulness of the permutation representation of the symmetric group associated with a finite unramified covering).
+Note that $T_s$ can be identified with the action of a generator of the cyclic covering transformation group, and the local monodromy around a divisor at infinity is a power of it by Remark\,\,R2.2d{2.2d} below. \sk The variety in (2.1.5{2.1.5}) may be normal.
+However, it is {\it not} defined over $\X_0^{\rm ex}\cap\X_0^{\rm pr}$, and we need an argument as in Remark\,\,R2.2b{2.2b} below. \htt{R2.1h}{}\msn {\bf Remark\,\,2.1h.} Unramified finite covering spaces of smooth (or more generally, normal) complex algebraic varieties can be determined uniquely by their underlying topological (or equivalently, analytic) spaces.
 This means that any topological (or analytic) unramified finite covering space of a smooth complex variety has a unique structure as algebraic variety, see \cite{GR}, \cite[XII, Cor.~5.2]{Gr2}, \cite[App.~B, 3.2]{Ha}, etc. Here an unramified finite covering means a finite \'etale morphism in the algebraic case, and a locally isomorphic finite morphism in the topological (or analytic) case because of the difference in topology.
 (Note that a finite morphism is a {\it proper\1} morphism with finite fibers.)
-The above assertion is sometimes called the generalized Riemann existence theorem. \msn {\bf 2.2.~Construction of nearby cycle sheaves.} For $\si<\Gp(f)$, set
+The above assertion is sometimes called the generalized Riemann existence theorem. \htt{2.2}{}\msn {\bf 2.2.~Construction of nearby cycle sheaves.} For $\si<\Gp(f)$, set